weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 0. Classes and properties (as explained above) are defined in the schema.
 0. Every class has its own vector space, which means that you can attach vectors from different models to different classes.
 0. You can link classes (even if they use different embeddings) by setting cross-references.
-0. You can configure module behavior, ANN index settings, reverse index types, etc. In the schema as well (more about this in the schema getting [started guide](../getting-started/schema.html)).
+0. You can configure module behavior, ANN index settings, reverse index types, etc. in the schema as well (more about this in the schema getting [started guide](../getting-started/schema.html)).

 ## Where do the vectors come from?